jerrywyc/cxnpl-recruitment/README.md

-# Introduction
+# Introduction and Scope
-This web application has 3 different levels of access controls for normal users, managers and admins, they will have increasing levels of priviledge in that order.
+Thie web application has 3 different levels of access controls for normal users, managers and admins, they will have increasing levels of priviledge in that order.
 Based on their roles, users will be able to perform CRUD actions on banking transactions and  customer's personal information.

+The purpose of this project is to develop a Simple Identity Management System.
+The system will provide basic functionalities for managing user identities, including user registration, login, and profile management.

 # System Overview